G1ukb/Sandbox_v2/database/SQL/education/SQL.md

 </details>

-[//]: # (Materialized View vs View)
+[//]: # (Could you differentiate between a Materialized View and View in SQL?)
 <br>
 <details>
     <summary style="font-size: 25px;">
         <b>
-             What is the difference between a Materialized View and a View in SQL?
+             Could you differentiate between a Materialized View and View in SQL?
         </b>
     </summary>
 <br>